-Early Career Artists Awards 2023 - 2024
+Talent Artists Awards 2023 - 2024

-The Photo Museum Ireland Early Career Artist Awards is a mentorship residency programme providing essential curatorial guidance and resources for the most promising photography graduates as they embark on their artistic careers.
+The Photo Museum Ireland Talent Artist Awards is a mentorship residency programme providing essential curatorial guidance and resources for the most promising photography graduates as they embark on their artistic careers.
 Over the course of this year-long programme the recipients will have an opportunity to create new work with ongoing support from our expert curatorial team and selected guest mentors.

 Meet our Artists

-Early Career Artist Winners
+Talent Artist Winners

 Dee Byrne (TU Dublin)